shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

 Functional stuff to fix:
+- make slide for BLE central
+- make slide for BLE custom protocol
 - make connection happen with one button. if I can't get it working, then oh well. can just do the 4-button connection in demo, or have it connected beforehand.
-- add lang amd units config page
+- add lang and units config page
 - get weather modify working. not essential

-Documentation stuff:
-- make slide for BLE central
-- make slide for BLE custom protocol
-- record a video of correct app operation.
+- record a video of correct app operation. after I get whatever working.